Choosing and using the best freezer containers that will keep your food optimally fresh and avoid issues with cracking, leaching, or breakage.

 - Use plastic containers for cool or frozen liquids and food only — never hot.

 - Don’t reuse single-use plastics.
-They can break down and release hormone disrupting chemicals when used repeatedly.
+They can break down and release hormone-disrupting chemicals when used repeatedly.

 - Avoid old, scratched plastic containers.
 Exposures to the chemicals in plastic may be greater when the surface is worn down.

 - Wash plastic containers by hand with mild dishsoap and only using warm (never hot) water.
+Keep plastic out of the dishwasher!

-If you follow these guidelines for using plastic for freezing, it is a relief to know you are most likely not exposing yourself and your family to chemicals.
-However, plastic is clearly not as green a choice environmentally speaking as glass for freezer containers.
+If you follow these guidelines for using plastic for freezing, it is a relief to know you are most likely not exposing yourself and your family to hormone-disrupting or forever chemicals.

-Using Glass Freezer Containers
+Using Glass

 Two things in particular impact the chance of breakage when using a particular glass jar as a freezer container: